bias/bane/README.md

 * Wrap this in Autotools
     * Figure out the correct way to install erlang libs (hmm)
 * Extract common network libs from examples
-    * Create example dir
-	* Create library dir
+    * seperate examples from library from utilities?
 * Workup an interface for I/O

 [forestandtree]: http://upload.wikimedia.org/wikipedia/commons/4/47/Tapeten-a1.jpg "Tree tapestry"